-Additional details and processes related to initiating an ICS response, conducting an incident size-up, and activating the ICP are available in the EM Activation Process and the ICP Operating Guide.
+Additional details and processes related to initiating an ICS response, assessment of the site/scene, and activating the ICP are available in the EM Activation Procedure and the Command Post Operating Guide.

-Additional details about ICP roles and responsibilities are available in Section 3.0 Emergency Response Roles and Responsibilities of this document and respective ICP Role Guides.
+Additional details pertaining to roles and responsibilities are available in Section 3.0 Emergency Response Roles and Responsibilities and supporting Role Guides.

-1.4 Activating the CEOC
+1.4 Activation of the Emergency Coordination Centre